korniko98/pivot-atlas/docs/artifacts/ip-address.md

 !!! warning "Clients vs. servers"
 	IP addresses can be assigned by threat actors to either clients or [servers](/artifacts/server), which affects how they appear in logs and therefore how one should pivot on them.
 For example, clients can be observed scanning victims' networks or connecting to compromised target machines, whereas servers are applications that recieve connections from compromised devices or attacker-controlled clients.

+	In some cases, the same IP address can operate as both as server and a client.
+For example, threat actors may use the same IP address for both crawling and C&C. Similarly, threat actors may establish networks of ORBs composed of compromised devices - these would function as proxies, connecting both to and from other devices.

 ## Pivots